openedx/openedx-k8s-harmony/README.md

 that it can be used to host multiple instances of Open edX, where each instance is provisioned and managed by [Tutor](https://docs.tutor.overhang.io/).

+## Central Load Balancing

-The problem: Tutor uses Caddy which requires a central configuration file listing all the hostnames to route HTTP(S) traffic to.
+The problem: Tutor uses Caddy, which requires a central configuration file listing all the hostnames to route HTTP(S) traffic to.
 Deploying a separate Caddy load balancer per Open edX instance also deploys a corresponding network load balancers at the Cloud Provider, which can become expensive and are an inefficient use of resources.

 Instead, we want to use this Helm chart to deploy a single load balancer onto the cluster along with other shared resources.
+The load balancer should **auto-detect** any Open edX instances that get deployed onto the cluster, without a central configuration file.

+Currently, this is a proof of concept, so it uses Traefik as a load balancer (Traefik is the one that the author is most experienced with).
+Traefik is excellent but does not support a high availability setup when it's also managing HTTPS certs, so a future version of this chart could offload cert management onto a separate service or use another ingress controller like nginx+cert-manager.
+Note that the author tried using the Caddy Ingress Controller but it was too immature and buggy.

+## Central Database/Monitoring/etc

+In the future, this chart can also be made to install monitoring, databases, ElasticSearch, or other shared resources that can be used by all the instances in the cluster, following all the best practices.
+For now it's just a proof of concept that focuses on load balancing and integration with the existing Tutor plugins/ecosystem.

+<br><br><br>

+How to use:

 ## Step 1: Use Helm to provision a kubernetes cluster using this chart

 ### Option 1a: Setting up Tutor Multi Chart on a cloud-hosted Kubernetes Cluster (recommended)

-For this recommended approach, you need to have a Kubernetes cluster in the cloud.
+For this recommended approach, you need to have a Kubernetes cluster in the cloud **with at least 12GB of usable memory**.

 1. Make sure you can access the cluster from your machine: run `kubectl cluster-info` and make sure it displays some information about the cluster (e.g. two URLs).